Skip to Content

 You can easily use Stellate GraphQL Metrics without proxying all your requests through Stellate.
 To achieve that you can push data about your GraphQL requests to our logging endpoint directly from your origin server.
 Stellate provides two options for collecting GraphQL metrics, a convenient fetch call that you can copy and paste into your GraphQL environment or you can build your own fetch call.

-Build a Manual fetch Call for Metrics
+Build a manual fetch call for Metrics

-An alternate method for getting Stellate GraphQL Metrics is to do a manual request.
 You can manually construct your own fetch call to use the Stellate API for logging requests to collect and send metrics.
 To create a manual logging request to get Stellate GraphQL Metrics, you need to do some preliminary set up as described in the following sections.

 Obtain a Token to Authorize